-If you are attempting an electrical system DIY, it is crucial to be aware and knowledgeable regarding the electrical color codes and what they mean.
+If you are attempting an electrical system DIY, it is crucial to be aware and knowledgeable regarding the electrical wiring colors codes and what they mean.
 As the electrical system is one of the most dangerous systems in your home, it is smart to keep your distance unless you are an electrician, or aware of what you are doing.
 If you are having issues with your electrical system, we urge you to contact an electrician.
 However, it is helpful to be educated, especially when deciphering the electrical color codes.
 Continue reading as we give you a brief overview of what each wire color means.

 Black Electrical Wires